aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 4. On the Model access page, choose Enable specific models.
 5. Select the following models from the list:
    - Claude 3 models - Haiku 3 and Claude
-   - Amazon Titan Text Embeddings V2
+   - Amazon Titan Text Embeddings
+   - Amazon Nova Pro
 6. Scroll down to the bottom of the screen, click Next
 7. Click "Submit" button.

 You will see the model access request with an in progress status.
 Getting access to the model and that change to be reflected in the console can take several minutes.

-### 2. Set up and verify customer experience services
+### 3. Set up and verify customer experience services

 If you have an existing Amazon Connect instance and wanted to use that instance, SKIP the instance creation step below and follow the steps to import the contact Flow (step 2).